Backups

 Contra:

-# Add a backup user must be done on the Nexus
+# Add a backup user, should be done using user "nexus"

 sudo adduser remotebackup --gecos 'Backup'